opensci/blog.opensci.info/_posts/2011-08-14-PLoS-Article-Level-Metrics-on-Google-Fusion-Tables-Updated-to-V4.md

 [pdf]: http://www.google.com/fusiontables/DataSource?snapid=S240110gzRp
 [xml]: http://www.google.com/fusiontables/DataSource?snapid=S240105c1eQ

-Google Fusion Tables provides web based and API access for complex queries, and a standard CSV file format output.
+Google Fusion Tables provides an API and web based access for complex queries of large data sets.
+The data can be exported in standard file formats such as CSV.
 For a guide to working with and visualizing this data see [Visualize PLoS Article Level Metrics with Google Fusion Tables and Spreadsheets][visplos].

 [visplos]: /2011/06/14/Visualize-PLoS-Article-Level-Metrics-with-Google-Fusion-Tables-and-Spreadsheets/